craicic/grove/README.md

 The angular app should be built using `ng build`.
 More info [here](./game-library-webapp/README.md).

-# Prepare your environnement to start coding
+# Prepare your environment to start coding

 Before you start, define a username `POSTGRES_USR` and a password `POSTGRES_PWD` for the postgres database.
 Do the same for pgadmin `PG_EMAIL` and `PG_PWD`.